Fee Glacier

 The Fee Glacier (Feegletscher) is a 4.7 km long glacier (2005) situated in the Pennine Alps in the canton of Valais in Switzerland.
 In 1973, it had a length of 5.0 km and an area of 7.5 km2.
 It lies east of the Mischabel range, between the summit of Dom on the north and Allalinhorn on the south.

-The glacier is easily accessible via the Mittelallalin cable car and is used as a ski area.
+The glacier is accessible via the Mittelallalin cable car and is used as a ski area.